 Searching for the perfect U.S. beach vacation?
 Set your sights on the Florida Keys and experience all the best things to do in Key Largo.
 Located off Florida’s southern tip, the island paradise is famed for its beautiful beaches, blue waters, and resort hotels.
-For sun-worshippers, Key Largo is one of the top destinations on the continent.
+For sun-worshippers, Key Largo is one of the top destinations in the United States.

 Among the top tourist attractions in Key Largo, you will swim among the world’s second-largest artificial coral reef in search of colorful marine life.
-In nearby nature parks, you’ll enjoy unforgettable outdoor activities and spot local wildlife.
-And like any great U.S. travel destination, you’ll also find plenty of cultural activities, from superb restaurants to museums.
+In nearby nature parks, you’ll enjoy unforgettable outdoor activities and spot local wildlife in the sunshine.
+And like any great travel destination, you’ll also find plenty of cultural activities, from superb restaurants to museums.

 Not sure what to do in Key Largo?
 Plan the ultimate family trip or romantic getaway with this guide to the best things to do in Key Largo, FL.